-The cash surrender value of life insurance policies pertaining to these plans was \$18,282,000 and \$22,868,000 as of December 31, 2023 and 2022, respectively.
-The deferred compensation payable, included in accrued expenses and other liabilities on the statements of financial condition, was \$1,459,000 and \$1,150,000 as of December 31, 2023 and 2022, respectively.
-Deferred compensation expense was \$215,000 and \$201,000 for the years ended December 31, 2023 and 2022, respectively.
+The cash surrender value of life insurance policies pertaining to these plans was \$18,924,000 and \$18,282,000 as of December 31, 2024 and 2023, respectively.
+The deferred compensation payable, included in accrued expenses and other liabilities on the statements of financial condition, was \$1,929,000 and \$1,459,000 as of December 31, 2024 and 2023, respectively.
+Deferred compensation expense was \$401,000 and \$215,000 for the years ended December 31, 2024 and 2023, respectively.

-Secured split dollar program - The Credit Union has established a post-retirement benefit plan for executive officers known as a secured split dollar program and funded the plan through multiple promissory notes.
+Secured split-dollar program - The Credit Union has established a post-retirement benefit plan for executive officers known as a secured split-dollar program and funded the plan through multiple promissory notes.

 The proceeds from the loans were used by the executive officers to purchase life insurance policies, which are known as the repayment policies, the sole purpose of which is the repayment of the loans with interest upon the death of the executive officer.
 The repayment policies are pledged as collateral against the loans, with the Credit Union named as the beneficiary.
-The Credit Union has no obligation to the executive officer under this secured split dollar program other than granting the loans originated to purchase the life insurance policies.
-The loans to the executive officer are included in other assets on the statements of financial condition and have an outstanding balance, including accrued interest, of approximately \$8,254,000 and \$8,153,000 as of December 31, 2023 and 2022, respectively.
+The Credit Union has no obligation to the executive officer under this secured split-dollar program other than granting the loans originated to purchase the life insurance policies.
+The loans to the executive officers are included in other assets on the statements of financial condition and have an outstanding balance, including accrued interest, of approximately \$23,576,000 and \$8,254,000 as of December 31, 2024 and 2023, respectively.